Nonye2K3/chia/Networking-and-Serialization.md

 ## Heartbeat
 Heartbeat messages are sent periodically by the Websocket libraries.
 Peers that are unresponsive will therefore be disconnected.

-If a node does receive any messages from a peer for a certain period of time, even if heartbeats are being received, then the node will disconnect and remove the peer from the active peer list.
+If a node does not receive any messages from a peer for a certain period of time, even if heartbeats are being received, then the node will disconnect and remove the peer from the active peer list.

 ## Introducer